Destination

 Overview

-• Walk among the rhododendrons that adorn the path during Spring.
+- Walk along the blooming Rhododendrons forest that adorn the path during Spring.

 Why trek the Everest base camp?